 ▸Are all of Harris Aircraft Maintenance mechanics A&P certificated?

 YES!
-All 4 of our mechanics at both the Sitka and Juneau maintenance shops hold A&P certifications!
+All 3 of our Mechanics at the Sitka and Juneau maintenance shops hold A&P certifications!

 ▸Why does it matter to use A&P certificated mechanics?